Thaki123/Baayno-Website/README.md

 SMTP_TO=
 ```

-If these values are missing in production, contact and quote forms will be disabled.
+`BASE_PATH` defaults to `""` for root-domain deployments.
+If the SMTP values are missing in production, contact and quote forms will be disabled.

 ## Learn More